 If your employer has started you on a temporary freelance contract, do not share this with the Auslanderbehorde.
 They don’t need to know about this, as it’s handled by the City’s work department.

 If your job involves moving to a new city, do not inform them if you have already started living primarily in that new city.
 So long as they haven’t approved your new job, you aren’t allowed to transfer your primary residency.
 Just let them feel that way.

 Go. with. a.
 German. native.
 If anything does go wrong (as it did with me), it’s an absolute nightmare to try to rectify things as someone who isn’t a native speaker.
 The vocabulary that the government workers employ is so formal and obscure, you won’t encounter it unless you are reading a translation of War and Peace in German.

 Moving abroad marks a huuuuge change!
 It takes a long time to adapt and start to feel like you’re really in your element – especially with the foreign language aspect.
 But in the end, the new friends, relationships, and experiences could never happen if you stay home :)

-Feel free to ask questions in the comments, though the disclaimer stands: I can’t offer legal advise, and it’s up to you to independently verify the info I’ve shared before putting to the test.
+Feel free to ask questions in the comments, though the disclaimer stands: I can’t offer legal advice, and it’s up to you to independently verify the info I’ve shared before putting to the test.
 Good luck!